Prag8855/aab/content/guides/freelance-visa.md

 ### Required documents for everyone

 - [ ] **Passport**
-    When you [apply online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), include a colour scan of your passport.
-When you go to your *Ausländerbehörde* appointment, bring your original passport.
+    When you [apply online](#apply-for-the-freelance-visa), include a colour scan of your passport.
+When you [go to your appointment](#go-to-your-appointment), bring your original passport.
 You get it back during the appointment; they do not keep it.[^75]
 - [ ] **Proof of health insurance**
     You need valid [health insurance](/glossary/Krankenversicherung).
 Travel insurance is not accepted.
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose health insurance.
     - [ ] **Health insurance card**